-Our cost of sales increased by 29.0% to RMB2,414.0 million (US\$356.1 million) for 1H2017 from RMB1,871.6 million for 1H2016.
-Such increase was primarily due to an increase in cost of properties sold as a result of (a) the increase in GFA delivered to 425,230 sq. m. for 1H2017 from 216,561 sq. m. for 1H2016; (b) the decrease in average land acquisition cost per sq. m. delivered to RMB1,835 (US\$270.7) for 1H2017 from RMB4,256 for 1H2016; and (c) the decrease in average construction cost per sq. m. delivered to RMB2,461 (US\$363.0) for 1H2017 from RMB3,388 for 1H2016.
-Such decrease in average land acquisition cost per sq. m. delivered was primarily due to the decrease in the GFA delivered of Royal International in Shenzhen with a relatively high land acquisition costs.
+Our cost of sales decreased by 14.0% to RMB4,348.2 million (US\$632.4 million) for 2018 from RMB5,057.6 million for 2017.
+Such decrease was primarily due to the decrease in average land acquisition cost per sq. m. delivered to RMB1,114 for 2018 from RMB2,173 for 2017.
+Such decrease in average land acquisition cost per sq. m. delivered was primarily due to the decrease in the GFA delivered for Royal International in Shenzhen (being a first-tier city) with a relatively high land acquisition costs and the increase in the GFA delivered for Sunshine Coast in Jianjin with a relatively lower land acquisition costs.